Get our weekly newsletter for the latest in money news, credit card offers + more ways to save

 Compare the perks and features of these cards in the table below.

 From a raw value standpoint, the Chase Sapphire Reserve® muscles out the United℠ Explorer Card on most fronts.
-But these cards are aimed at two different types of travelers and have vastly different annual fees.
-If you enjoy a number of luxury perks over a variety of airlines and hotels, paying the Reserve’s annual fee will be worthit.
-But if you only travel with United, the Explorer doesn’t lag far behind in rewards and has the United perks to make it worth your attention.
+But this is like comparing David and Goliath because these cards have vastly different annual fees and are aimed at two different types of travelers.
+The Sapphire cards offers luxury perks over a variety of airlines and hotels, which often makes paying the Reserve’s annual fee worth it.
+Those who only travel with United will find that the Explorer card doesn’t lag far behind in rewards for that airline and has the United perks to make it worth your attention.

 Compare United℠ Explorer Card vs. Chase Sapphire Reserve®

 Megan Horner is the credit cards publisher at Finder.
 She's passionate about helping you find the best credit cards to meet your financial needs — whether that's earning great rewards or improving your credit score.
 Megan's expertise has been spotlighted on Lifehacker, CreditCards.com, American Banker and featured on news broadcasts across the country.

 How likely would you be to recommend finder to a friend or colleague?